vishaltak/gitlab-development-kit/doc/howto/ldap.md

 1. Run `gdk restart` to restart the modified services.

-1. On the login screen, there will now be two tabs: `LDAP` and `LDAP-alt`.
+1. On the login screen, there are now two tabs: `LDAP` and `LDAP-alt`.
 See the following table for username and password combinations that can be used.
 The users (example: `john`) with `dc=example` in the `DN` column can sign in on the `LDAP` tab, while